Brazilian Gringo

 Brazil is often a frustrating place for foreigners, and is made even more so by the lack of online resources to help us achieve what we’re looking to accomplish in Brazil.
 You can subscribe to this website to continue to receive up to date information that will make your life easier in Brazil.

 Josh Plotkin is the founder of BrazilianGringo.com.
-He has been to more than 40 countries and still considers Brazil as his favorite.
+He has been to more than 50 countries but loves Brazil so much that he bought a house here.
 He’s also an accomplished polyglot, speaking anywhere between 3 and 6 languages, depending on how rigid of a standard is applied.
 As a location independent business owner, Josh enjoys traveling the world and illuminating his discoveries for others to see.
 Subscribe on Youtube.